vishaltak/gitlab-development-kit/README.md

 [![build status](https://gitlab.com/gitlab-org/gitlab-development-kit/badges/main/pipeline.svg)](https://gitlab.com/gitlab-org/gitlab-development-kit/pipelines)

-## Overview

 The GitLab Development Kit (GDK) installs GitLab on your workstation.
 GDK manages GitLab requirements, development tools and databases.

-The GDK is used by GitLab team members and contributors to test changes locally in isolation to speed up the time to make successful contributions.
+The GDK is used by GitLab team members and contributors to test changes locally to speed up the time to make successful contributions.

 ## Goals